shardul-kavale/pncTest/README.md

 - [Contact](#contact)

 ## Installation
+1.Dowload zip or `git clone https://github.com/shardul-kavale/pncTest.git`
+2.Open IntelliJ IDEA
+3.Click Open Project and select the pncTest folder from the file explorer dialog box 4.Click the run icon in the upper right corner

 ## Usage

 **Two ways to test the application:**
-1. **Browser :** Once you run the application head over to http://localhost:8080/ on your browser.
+1. **Browser - SwaggerUI :** Once you run the application head over to http://localhost:8080/ on your browser.
 The application is integrated with SwaggerUI so you can test it on the browser itself.
-Make sure to edit the sample input data prior for desire outcomes.
+Make sure to edit the sample input data prior for desired outcomes.
-2. **Postman :**  Make a POST request to http://localhost:8080/register after you set the JSON request body
+2. **Postman :**  Run the application on your system.
+Make a POST request to http://localhost:8080/register after you set the JSON request body.
+You should see json response body based on the input payload.

 **Below are some sample JSON payloads you can test**